 Each month we focus on a particular cause or mission to support.

+We are so grateful and appreciative of your continued support of FUMC missions.
 Donations may be given on Sundays at our in-sanctuary Hybrid Worship Service, online on our FUMC website – select “Missions,” or U.S. Mail: FUMC, 680 Mississippi St. NE, Fridley, MN 55432.

 Rainbow School and Daycare is a church owned ministry.
 It was specifically created to be open to all children and respects persons of all faiths and those with no religious faith.
 Provides DayCare to the public from infant through Pre-K. Rainbow's phone number is 763-571-7521.

 United Methodist Women is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.